Departmental Seminar, Grad Research & Pasakarnis-Buchanan Lecture

 Graduate Research-in-Progress (GRIP) is a seminar series for graduate students to present their research ideas and progress to other graduate students (and faculty).
 The goals for attending and presenting are to increase awareness of research across the discipline, to hone presentation skills essential for conveying scientific knowledge, to promote critical thinking skills, and to build camaraderie among graduate students.
 Students are encouraged to present yearly, so they get feedback early in the developmental stages of their research, as well as later when they have obtained some results and are trying to organize these within their conceptual framework.

-The GRIP schedule for Fall Semester 2023 is below.
+The GRIP schedule for the Semester is below.

-- If you want to sign up to present, contact Drs.
-Miner or Wildschutte
+- If you would like to sign up to present, contact Dr. Miner or Dr. Wildschutte

 Presenters, please remember to: